Human rights abuses in Punjab, India

 From 1984 to 1995, the state of Punjab in northern India was engaged in a power struggle between the militant secessionist Khalistan movement and Indian security forces.
 The Indian government responded to the escalating Punjab insurgency by launching Operation Blue Star in 1984, storming the Harmandir Sahib, or Golden Temple complex in Amritsar—the center of Sikh religious and spiritual life, where some militant groups had retreated.
 The Operation was controversial and resulted in the deaths of hundreds of civilians, militants and soldiers.
 After Sikh bodyguards assassinated Prime Minister Indira Gandhi, a state wide massacre ensued.

 The aftermath of these events were felt for more than a decade.
 According to a Human Rights Watch report, state security forces adopted "increasingly brutal methods to stem the insurgency, including arbitrary arrests, torture, prolonged detention without trial, disappearances and summary killings of civilians and suspected militants".
 Militant organizations responded with increased violence aimed at civilians, state security forces, and Sikh political leaders deemed to be negotiating with the government.
+From 1981–94, tens of thousands of youths went missing or were killed in Punjab.
+The worst affected districts during the militancy years were the ones bordering the international border with Pakistan, namely Gurdaspur, Amritsar, and Tarn Taran districts.